CARTAvis/carta-e2e-test/README.md

 ```
 robot --version
 ```
-If you see something similar to the following, we are ready. :raised_hands:
+If you see something similar to the following, we are ready.  :raised_hands: :raised_hands: :raised_hands:
 ```
 Robot Framework 3.0.3 (Python 2.7.3 on darwin)
 ```